Are you looking for the perfect Christmas/Hanukkah/holiday gift? Birthday present? Just a new toy to keep your little one occupied? Read on!

 Being stuck at home due to social distancing means I’m really learning about what keeps my toddler occupied.
-While outdoor play is essential, and we try to do it every day, it isn’t always an option this time of year thanks to wild spring weather.
+While outdoor play is essential, and we try to do it every day, it isn’t always an option (and as the weather grows colder, I anticipate outdoor time will become less and less).
 Unfortunately, that means lots of time indoors some weeks.

 I know I’m not the only parent facing the “what can I do to keep my kid occupied” dilemma.
 While bloggers, including myself, offer a range of activities and crafts to keep your little one busy, sometimes you just want them to play independently, right?
 Of course!